Vigil of Christmas (December 24): "He will save his people from their sins"

-"Lord Jesus, you came to save us from sin and the power of death.
-May I always rejoice in your salvation and trust in your plan for my life".
+"Lord Jesus, you came to set us free from the power of sin, death, and Satan.
+You give us the hope of abundant life and joy with you forever.
+May I always rejoice in your saving work and trust in your plan for my life".

 Psalm 89:2-5, 15-16, 27, 29

 2 For your steadfast love was established for ever, your